labYangNJU/CellExpanda/README.md

 # Input Data
-CellExpanda takes count matrices from paired single-cell multimodal data consisting of different types and numbers of modalities.
+CellExpanda takes count matrices from paired single-cell multimodal data.
+There is no limitation for the types and numbers of modalities.
 An expample input dataset can be found in the example/ directory.
-Note: You should change names of files according to your own dataset.
+Note: You should change the "sampleName" of files according to your own dataset.
 Totally, there are four files required:

 1.sampleName_SparseMatrix.txt  # The raw count sparsematrix with three columns.